igor-a-silkin/Zabbix-SNMPv3-Template/README.md

  * CPU and memory average load

 - 1 discovery rule for:
- * 8 element item prototypes
+ * 8 element items prototypes
   -- Admin status of interface
   -- Alias of interface
   -- Description of interface